|

 Bishop of Strasbourg that Marie-Antoinette wanted him, the

 Bishop, to secretly purchase the necklace for her, Marie-Antoinette.
-The entire affair

-was discovered, the involved individuals punished, but the general
+was discovered, the involved individuals punished.
+But the general

 Although Marie-Antoinette's response to the news that the people ran